-6.2.4 Construction Camp/Contractor Lay Down Area
+6.2.5 Construction Camp/Contractor Lay Down Area

-The construction camp/contractor lay down area will be used to store equipment and materials for all components of the project and the production of asphalt and concrete production.
+A construction camp/contractor lay down area will be used to store equipment and materials for all components of the project.
 As such there are a number of potential hazards associated with the equipment and materials and fencing may be required around specific stores (e.g. hazardous substances) to prevent access by unauthourised personal.